 - 1/2 cup of sweet peppers, finely diced

 - 1 cup of small broccoli florets, finely chopped

 - 1 medium egg

-- ½ cup of grated Parmesan reggiano cheese
+- 1/2 cup of grated Parmesan Regiano cheese

 - Cook the pasta in salted water as the box suggests.
 Preheat the oven to 400 degrees.

-- Meanwhile, heat the olive oil in a skillet and cook the onion, garlic, peppers and mushrooms until just lightly cooked.
-Add the spices and stir to combine.
+- Meanwhile, heat the olive oil in a skillet and cook the onion, garlic, peppers and mushrooms until just starting to get tender.
+Add the herbs and stir to combine.
 Set aside.

-- Using the same pan, cook the ground beef until lightly cooked.
+- Using the same pan, cook the ground beef until lightly browned.
 Add to the vegetable mixture.